-The Candidate Resource File will be reviewed by the advisor who will then complete the Resource File Checklist Form.
-Once completed and signed by the advisor, the form is submitted to the YDC Support Specialist.
+The Candidate Resource File will not be uploaded into the CypherWorx platform; instead, the advisor will review it and complete the Resource File Checklist Form.
+Once completed and signed by the advisor, the form is uploaded by the candidate into the "Credential Supporting Documents" learning path within the CypherWorx platform.